JMcrafter26/TridUI/README.md

 The trid.go scanner is a clean-room Go implementation by JMcrafter26 and is licensed under the GNU AGPLv3 license.

 The app icon is based on eye icon by icons8.com

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to TrID UI, please fork the repository and submit a pull request with your changes.
+For major changes, please open an issue first to discuss what you would like to change.

+### Translations

+TrID UI needs your help to reach a wider audience!
+The current translations are machine-generated and may contain inaccuracies.

+If you'd like to contribute translations, please follow these steps:

+1. Fork the repository
+2. Create a new branch for your translation
+3. Add your translation files to the `translations` directory
+4. Submit a pull request with your changes

+Thank you for helping us make TrID UI accessible to more users!